RWS/studio-api-docs/apiconcepts/translationmemory/introduction_to_the_tm_lookup_tool.md

 * Perform concordance searches in the source or target language

-This simplified sample application is a case in point of how to implement TM search functionality in other applications, e.g. integrate TM lookup functions in a 3rd party application or design custom TM lookup user interfaces.
+This simplified sample application is a case in point of how to implement TM search functionality in other applications, e.g. integrate TM lookup functions into a 3rd party application or design custom TM lookup user interfaces.

 See Also
 ------